sakai-mirror/melete/readme/readme.txt

 	5.1 Set up the Melete tables:

-	You can either run the sql script manually; it is provided under /components/src/sql/mysql/melete24.sql,
+	You can either run the sql script manually; it is provided under /components/src/sql/mysql/melete25.sql,

 	OR

-	--Remove this step for Melete2.5 since MELETE_MIGRATE_STATUS will be autocreated.
 	When tomcat starts, hibernate will generate the melete tables on its own by reading xml files.
-If you have hibernate create tables for you, please also run the /components/src/sql/mysql/melete24mig.sql script manually since some entities are not created by Hibernate.

 	NOTE: Melete stores content in the database tables as well as in the /private/meleteDocs folder in ContentHosting.
         Through Melete, users only have access to the /private/meleteDocs folder and not other parts of Resources.